-I often have potential clients that come into my office wanting “custody.”
-Custody is a term that means different things to different people.
-In my experience, child custody matters can be one of the most contentious types of family law.
-In this blog post, I will discuss how child custody is determined in Texas.
+I often have potential clients come into my office seeking “custody.”
+However, the term custody can mean different things to different people.
+In my experience, custody in Texas is one of the most contentious areas of family law.
+In this blog post, I will explain how child custody is determined in Texas, offering clarity on what the process truly entails.

 Child Custody Factors to Consider